Becky139/mutts-cuts/README.md

 ### User-Stories

-Following an *Agile* paradigm, *user stories* will target customer needs and reduce embelishments on the part of the developer.
+Following an *Agile* paradigm, *user stories* will target customer needs and reduce embellishments on the part of the developer.
 These non technical statements will aid with the incremental changes needed to build the application.

 Site user needs can broadly be split into 4 categories or epics: